JustusSGrant/Smartwyre_interview/Readme.md

 # Justus Grant: Smartwyre Developer Interview
 😅 Thank you for considering me for this position.
 I completed this assignment using Visual Studio for Mac - so I apologize if Windows users experience weird/inconsistent behavior.
-I hope my work here is satisfactory and look forward to having the pleasure of joining the Smartwyre Team. - Justus S Grant
+I hope my work here is satisfactory and look forward to having the pleasure of joining the Smartwyre Team. - Justus Solomon Grant

 ---------------------------------------------------------------------------------------
 1. I've introduced Dependency Injection and refactored this project to use DI.